MovingBlocks/Terasology/README.markdown

 You can host a local server using the game client and have friends connect to your IP.
 Game port is 25777 which needs to be open and forwarded to your PC.

-Unlike in single player in a multiplayer situation permissions are enforced for console commands.
-On a local server the player who started the game gets "op" rights.
+Unlike in single player in a multiplayer setting permissions are enforced for console commands.
+Several permission types are available, if a command is not allowed it will state which permission is missing.

 You can also run a headless server, but this is harder to configure at the moment.
 You need to launch the game via command line, for example with a downloaded version: